dates1967/simpleinvoices/si4win/ReadMe.txt

 Support may be offered by emailing John or by visiting the Simple Invoices forum at http://www.simpleinvoices.org

-==Limitations:==
+==Limitations & Special Considerations:==

 	* Simple Invoices offers you a quick and easy way to email an invoice using the SMTP protocol, this function could experience problems.
 Follow the Simple Invoices instructions like normal for configuring email and make sure you use SSL/Secure settings.

-	* Simple Invoices allows you to setup reoccurring invoices (i.e. monthly automatic billing).
+	* Simple Invoices allows you to setup recurring invoices (i.e. monthly automatic billing).
 This feature uses a webserver feature called 'cron', this feature is not available in a portable webserver such as the one used for Simple Invoices For Windows and no workaround is currently known.

+	* Simple Invoices For Windows uses a custom configured portable webserver and database server, these services use a network connection to communicate with each other even though they remain on the same computer, some antivirus programs or firewalls might try to block these connections

+	* Using Simple Invoices For Windows on a computer that has an installation of Apache, MySQL or PHP could cause problems, please report these issues along with details about your configuration

 ==Instructions:==

 	* Unzip the "Simple Invoices For Windows" folder to your desktop, hard drive or a portable USB drive.